Experiential Learning Projects: Learning Through Doing!

 Are you ready to put your knowledge into action through hands-on learning and leadership opportunities?

-Sprott School of Business courses offered to Innovation Hub participants include:
+Sprott School of Business courses available to Innovation Hub participants include:

 Undergraduate Practicum in Project Delivery I